 - Free Quote

 We love our dogs and we treat them like family and this is just one of the reasons we hate to see them grow old, and then eventually die.
-As difficult as this might be to read, it’s something we should all understood if we choose to own and love a dog.
+As difficult as this might be to read, it’s something we should all understand if we choose to own and love a dog.

 In this post we’re going to discuss what one should do once their dog has died.
-It’s important to know what to do as well, if you find a dog deceased on the road, or near your home.
+It’s also important to know what to do if you find a dog deceased on the road, or near your home.
 We’ll also discuss what to do when your dog dies at home or when you must have him euthanized at the veterinarian.

 If you choose to bury your animal on your own property you may want to place your dog in a box or coffin before you place him or her in the ground.
 If you don’t wish to be sentimental about the occasion you can simply dig a hole and place your dog in the dirt before covering him.
 When burying a dog on your property it’s a good idea to make sure the hole is approximately two feet deep to prevent scavengers from digging up the dog’s body.
 Be sure to have a small ceremony and send your dog off with good wishes.
 After all, he was, hopefully, your loyal and faithful companion for many years.